T-U-R-A/tura-coding-book/Concepts.typ

 More about `c++` syntax can be learned #link("https://www.w3schools.com/cpp/")[here].

 == Time Complexity

+Time Complexity is simply a measure of how much longer it takes a program to run as the input size grows larger.
+We represent by using something called Big-O Notation.
+For instance, say we have a program that is $O(n)$, this means that the function is linear, i.e. if you double the input size, the program will take twice as long.
+A program with time complexity $O(n^2)$ will take 4 times as long for twice the input size.

+Whenever you are solving a question, always calculate the time complexity of your algorithm.
+When you plug in the maximum input sizes into your time complexity, the amount of time it should take should be less than $10^10$ because that's usually how many operations occur in one second.
-Whenever we're trying to solve a question, we need to come up with an approach that is efficient enough to solve the question within a reasonable amount of time.
+/*Whenever we're trying to solve a question, we need to come up with an approach that is efficient enough to solve the question within a reasonable amount of time.
 This can be measured using Big-O notation.

 Let's say we have some code that accepts $n$ numbers of numbers from the user and stores them in an array.
 The amount of time this code will take can be represent as some function $f(n) = m dot n+c$.
 The exact values of $m$ and $c$ depend on what the compiler does, how long it takes c++ to accepts and store.
 The main idea however is that it's a linear function.
 The simpler way to state this is to say that this code has a time complexity of $O(n)$.